Adina Bar-On: "Sacrifice", 1991

-Based on an experimental voicework (recorded and mastered later in ToTamTo Studios, Warsaw), "Sacrifice" is a turning point in Bar-On's aesthetics and an example of highly sophisticated work using voice, body and image of the body.
+Based on an experimental voicework (recorded and mastered later in ToTamTo Studios, Warsaw), "Sacrifice" is a turning point in Bar-On's aesthetics and an example of sophisticated work using voice, body and image of the body.
 Voice is a leading creative element of not only expressing, but first of all transforming emotions (like pain) in the work of art.

 A documentary film was made from the performance in Quimper, France, witnessing Adina's visit at the Festival Mettre en Scene: Quimper.

 Subtle level of communication is crucial for Bar-On's performances, working with "quantum level" of emotions.
 Laszlo Beke (director of Research Institute of Art History, Hungarian Academy of Science) wrote on "Sacrifice": "At the beginning after an intensive internal meditation she faced the audience (or one of its members) and waited, doing nothing, until this nothing ("tense nothing") became nearly unendurable.
 This is a kind of address that prepares the audience mentally and spiritually for the reception of forthcoming events".

 "I'm engaged in tikkun, not from above, but in a language that everybody understands.
 Empathy to yourself.
 If you don't love and it's difficult for you now, at least have empathy."- wrote Bar-On in her autobiographical essay "A Soliloquy".
 "Sacrificed was performed for ten years in places including the Kuhsthalle, Budapest, Catalyst Arts Gallery: Belfast, Para/Site Art Space: Hong-Kong, Chasama Arts Space: New York.